The Ultimate Guide to Cybersecurity Jobs

 Is Cybersecurity a Good Career?

-- Penetration Tester: lead the strategy for testing the network & report on findings to leadership.
+- Penetration Tester: Lead the strategy for ethical hacking, test security measures and report on findings to leadership.

-- Information Security Investigator/Forensics Expert: look for clues left by attackers to track them down & prevent future crimes.
+- Information Security Investigator/Forensics Expert: Look for clues left by attackers to track them down and prevent future crimes.

 Cybersecurity Salary Averages

 Salaries in cybersecurity can quickly achieve six-figure status after just a few years of experience.
 But where will you start?
 Here are the salary ranges for the entry-level cybersecurity jobs we discussed earlier:

 - Network or Systems Administrator Salary Average: $87,070